Réunion bulbul: Threats

-Although assessed as a species Near Threatened by the IUCN, the Réunion bulbul is no longer a common bird, mainly due to poaching and competition from the introduced red-whiskered bulbul.
+Assessed as a species Near Threatened by the IUCN, the Réunion bulbul is no longer common, mainly due to poaching and competition from the introduced red-whiskered bulbul.
 In the earlier days of the settlement of Réunion it was hunted for food on a large scale, and was considered as tasty as the ortolan bunting (Emberiza hortulana).
 As late as the 1970s it was hunted excessively.
 It is also kept as a pet.